open-logic/open-logic/doc/HowTo.md

 version available through _fusesoc-cores_ may be a few releases behind.
 Add Open Logic directly (see above) if you want to be sure to use the latest release.

-You should now get one package listed for every area in Open Logic.
+You should now get one package listed for every area in Open Logic for every release.
 You can us them independently (dependencies are modelled in FuseSoC correctly and resolved automatically).
 You also see the tutorials being available and buildable through FuseSoC.